 This is why we must choose Jesus in faith, with is done through an act of our will.
 Of course, faith is really a response to grace, and thus us being able to say “yes” to Jesus is only possible because God has chosen us first.

 - Once you choose Jesus in faith, you have to do it again and again.
 It isn’t a one-and-done deal.
-This relationship is lived out primarily in prayer, the Sacraments, growing in virtue (primarily love of God and others), and service to God and others.
+This relationship is lived out primarily in prayer, participating in the Sacraments, growing in virtue (primarily love of God and others), service to God and others, and to help others come to know, love, serve, and follow God.
 Jesus is Lord of all and as a servant to our King, we must serve Him and others.
 This is what He commands of us.
-He also calls us to grow in virtue.

 This concept of having a personal relationship with Jesus sometimes sounds too “Protestant” to some Catholics.
 That simply isn’t true, it is as Catholic as all concepts.
 We have been using the language long before our Protestant brothers and sisters were ever around and the universal Church has never lost touch with this language, even if some individuals or communities have.
 For example, here are some quotes from some of our most recent Popes and one from the Catechism and one from Vatican II:

 “Let the risen Jesus enter your life, welcome him as a friend, with trust: he is life!
 If up till now you have kept him at a distance, step forward.
 He will receive you with open arms.
 If you have been indifferent, take a risk: you won’t be disappointed.
 If following him seems difficult, don’t be afraid, trust him, be confident that he is close to you, he is with you and he will give you the peace you are looking for and the strength to live as he would have you do.” -Pope Francis

 “Being a Christian means having a living relationship with the person of Jesus; it means putting on Christ, being conformed to him.” -Pope Francis